hackkaliboi/Godirect2.0/PROJECT_COMPLETION_SUMMARY.md

 5. **✅ Improved database setup** with consolidated SQL file and fixed policies
 6. **✅ Global state management** via React Context providers
 7. **✅ Fixed table name inconsistencies** with proper separation of property views (page views) and property viewings (scheduled appointments)
+8. **✅ Enhanced dashboard navigation** with "Back to Site" button and branded logo in sidebar
+9. **✅ Added user property listing count** to user dashboard with real-time data
+10. **✅ Fixed property favorites persistence** with proper database integration
+11. **✅ Enhanced property filtering system** with comprehensive location and type filtering

 The platform is production-ready with a comprehensive feature set, proper responsive design, and professional-grade currency management capabilities.
 All components are properly integrated, tested, and follow modern React development best practices.